atsign-foundation/at_services/CONTRIBUTING.md

 1. Open a new Pull Request to the main repository using your `trunk` branch

-## @‎library release process
+## at_library release process

-The Atsign Foundation produces several widgets and libraries that the app developer can make use of to develop apps on @‎protocol.
+The Atsign Foundation produces several widgets and libraries that the app developer can make use of to develop apps on at_protocol.
 These libraries are developed in Dart & Flutter and published to [pub.dev](https://pub.dev/publishers/atsign.org/packages).

 ![alt_text](images/image1.png "Version flow")